Understanding 503B Pharmacies

 503B Pharmacy Designation

 The FDA carefully regulates the quality of compounded pharmaceuticals.
 The Compounding Quality Act, passed in 2013, defined a new designation of compounding pharmacy, called a 503B Pharmacy.
 This type of pharmacy is directly regulated by the FDA using CGMP regulations.
-CGMP are the same regulations followed by pharmaceutical manufacturers.
-Therefore, a 503B pharmacy is a compounding pharmacy that operates under cGMP guidelines, which are much more stringent than USP 797 guidelines that traditional 503A compounders continue to operate under.
+CGMP regulations are the same ones followed by pharmaceutical manufacturers.
+Therefore, a 503B pharmacy is a compounding pharmacy that operates under cGMP guidelines, which are very stringent.

 - – 503Bs test every batch of medication for endotoxin, sterility and potency

-- – 503Bs can offer longer beyond-use dates because of the rigorous testing performed under CGMP
+- – 503Bs can offer extended beyond-use dates because of the rigorous testing performed under CGMP

 Benefits of a Compounding Pharmacy